 You'll find many presentations from SXSW 2010 on SlideShare.

 Have a think about the last SXSW tweet I read from @jared_w_smith: "One of my many SXSW takeaways: Accessibility technologists are awesome, but we need more passionate, vocal designers in this field."
 Who can you mentor or encourage to follow that path?

 If you also find stories or use stories everywhere you go, you'll be excited to know that Rosenfeld Media is publishing a book for you right now.
 It's "Storytelling for User Experience" by Kevin Brooks and (our own) Whitney Quesenbery.

 March 20th was World Storytelling Day.
 Childhood seems to be the ideal place to develop a mindset of inclusion.
-Signed Stories is a sweet site with captioned and signed (British – BSL) children's stories.
+Signed Stories is a sweet site with captioned and signed (American – ASL and British – BSL) children's stories.
 The site told me a story.
 These captioned and signed tales could be enjoyed by everyone, including those with cognitive disabilities or hearing impairments.
 Take a moment to read one of these tales with a child you know (the one inside you?) and imagine a world of inclusion.
 That would be a very happy ending.